millerj870/millerj870.github.io/_drafts/2021-06-08-LC-working-on-the-leak.md

 Then, I took the wife's watering can and carefully poured water down the sunroof's forward DS drain.
 I didn't measure how much went in, but I did grab this video of how it came out underneath the truck.

+INSERT VIDEO

+THis surprised me.
+I had expected the water to drain from one of those plug holes we see under the rig.
+I crawled under the rig to look at the plugs.
+They appear to be inserted from above, but I was able to punch one out (carefully) and feel around inside with a finger.
+It was damp, and there was nothing above but space.
+Nothing was blocking water flow, anyway.

+I ran some more water down the DS sunroof drain and it leaked out in the same fashion.
+I can only conclude that the water is not getting in because of forward DS or PS the subroof drains.

+So I returned to that gasket on the DS lower corner of the windshield.
+My fingers were almost too big, but I tried to work that gasket further back into place manually, sometimes with the help of a stiff, flat paint scraper.
+After a few minutes of massaging the gasket in this way, it looked a lot better.
+Now I can either wait for the next rain, or I can test it by putting a sprinkler on the hood and letting it run for a while.
+What should I do?